aboutpage/about/README.md

 Each entry has 3 data:

-  * image file name to use to display flag (you can take a look to img/flags to know how many languages are available, you will find a lot of them.
+  * image file name to use to display flag (you can take a look to img/flags to know how many languages are available, you will find a lot of them).
   * label you want to display when mouse is over flag (the title attribute for anchor)
   * markdown file you want to read